CrBoy/dotfiles/README.md

 Introduction
 ------------
 Here's some of my dotfiles in usual.
 A dotflie means those files begin with a `.`, e.g. `.zshrc`, `.screenrc`, or `.vimrc`.
-They usually stand for a configurarion of some software.
+They usually stand for a configuration of some software.

 I like to use zsh as my shell on Linux and MacOSX.
 As a C/C++ programmer, I use ctags to create databases for my code.
 Other dotfiles are also helpful to me. ;)